Daniels, Cain power No. 6 LSU to 41-10 victory over UAB - WHIZ News

 The comfortable victory meant LSU could continue to climb in the The AP Top 25 Poll after No. 5 Tennessee’s 63-38 loss at South Carolina — depending on whether the Tigers are leapfrogged by No. 7 USC, which won at rival UCLA 48-45.

-Temperatures in the 40s and a pelting rain kept many fans away from Tigers Stadium for LSU’s home finale — a non-conference matchup against a team listed by FanDuel SportsBook as a two-touchdown underdog.
+Temperatures in the 40s and a pelting rain kept many fans away from Death Valley for LSU’s home finale — a non-conference matchup against a team listed by FanDuel SportsBook as a two-touchdown underdog.

 But those who showed up saw a relatively competitive first half.

-LSU took a 14-7 lead on Cain’s 5-yard run, but UAB quarterback Dylan Hopkins completed passes of 20 and 27 yards to quickly lead the Blazers inside the Tigers’ 10.
+After LSU took a 14-7 lead on Cain’s 5-yard run, UAB quarterback Dylan Hopkins completed passes of 20 and 27 yards to quickly move the Blazers inside the Tigers’ 10.
 But Ali Gaye’s third-down sack led UAB to settle for a field goal to make it 14-10 at the beginning of the second quarter.

 LSU widened its lead to 21-10 on Cain’s second TD with 5:20 left in the half and Cain scored a third time to make it 28-10 just before halftime.